Marathon (series): Modifications

 After Marathon was released in 1994, players began to create mods in the form of custom maps, shapes, sounds, and physics files.
 Larger total conversion mods may or may not be set in the Marathon universe.
 Before the official development tools were released with Infinity, most map development was done with fan-built tools such as Pfhorte, created in March 1995.

 "Vulcan" was a map editor used in the creation of all three games, but it was not released to the public until Marathon Infinity was published, by which time it had been polished and renamed "Forge".
 "Anvil" is the sister program to Forge and is used to edit shapes (graphics), sounds, and physics.
 Both Anvil and Forge ran only in the Classic Mac OS, but newer tools have been created by the community for modern platforms.

 The need for royalty-free fonts to be distributed with the engine and games led to the creation of an OFL-licensed version of Bank Gothic and of Modula Tall, fonts originally used by Bungie in connection with the games.

 Some of the more ambitious total conversions created by fans include Marathon Eternal and Marathon Rubicon, which are both "sequels" of a sort to the events in the Trilogy, and the total conversion Apotheosis X. In a different vein is Excalibur: Morgana's Revenge, originally released in March 1997, then updated in 2000 and 2007.
 An original scenario mixing sci-fi and medieval themes, it builds a single-player campaign using new textures and sound assets as well as musical scores.
 A game entitled Wheels! was also produced in 1998 to assist in training power wheelchair operation for children with disabilities.

 Relaunch

 During a May 2023 PlayStation showcase, Bungie announced a new Marathon game.
-The new game is a Player versus player extraction shooter that takes place within the canon of Marathon, with events occurring on Tau Ceti IV, where a console ship remains in orbit, and its 30,000 passengers have mysteriously disappeared.
+The new game is a player versus player extraction shooter that takes place within the canon of Marathon, with events occurring on Tau Ceti IV, where a console ship remains in orbit, and its 30,000 passengers have mysteriously disappeared.
 Players take on the role of cybernetic Runners to seek wealth and treasure on the planet.
-The new Marathon game will release on PlayStation 5, Windows, and Xbox Series X/S, but not for MacOS despite the original game being an exclusive for that system, and will support cross-play and cross-save between these platforms.
+The new Marathon game was released on PlayStation 5, Windows, and Xbox Series X/S, but not for MacOS despite the original game being an exclusive for that system, and will support cross-play and cross-save between these platforms.